spacefreak86/pyquarantine-milter/README.md

     Leave empty to disable.

 ### Actions
 Every quarantine responds with a milter-action if an e-mail header matches the configured regular expression.
+Please think carefully what you set here or your MTA will do something you do not want.
 The following actions are available:
 * **ACCEPT**
-  Continue processing e-mails.
+  Tell the MTA to continue processing the e-mail.
 * **DISCARD**
-  Silently discard e-mails.
+  Tell the MTA to silently discard the e-mail.
 * **REJECT**
-  Reject e-mails.
+  Tell the MTA to reject the e-mail.

 ### Whitelist types